 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

 More examples of email scams used to distribute malware are "DHL Relief Email Virus", "COVID-19 Stimulus Email Virus" and "COVID-19 Pandemic Email Virus".
-As a rule, such emails contain some website link that is designed to download malicious file, or some malicious attachment.
-Either way, emails of this type are being sent with a purpose to trick recipients into executing (opening) a file that is designed to install some malicious software.
-FormBook, TrickBot, LokiBot and Adwind are just a couple examples of programs that various cyber criminals attempt to spread via email.
+Generally, these emails contain a website link that downloads a malicious file, or a malicious attachment.
+In any case, they are sent to trick recipients into executing (opening) a file that installs malicious software.
+FormBook, TrickBot, LokiBot and Adwind are some examples of programs that cyber criminals attempt to spread via email.

 How did "COVID-19 Part Time Employment Email Virus" infect my computer?

 Installed programs must be updated and activated through implemented tools and/or functions that are designed by official developers.
-Other (third party) tools should never be used, they can be designed to install malware.
-Besides, it is not legal to activate any licensed software with unofficial ('cracking) tools.
-Email contents should be opened only when there is no reason to believe that it may be unsafe.
-Attachments (and/or web links) in irrelevant emails that are received from unknown, suspicious email addresses should not be opened.
-Furthermore, all software should be downloaded from official pages and via direct links.
-Unofficial pages, third party downloaders, installers, Peer-to-Peer networks (e.g., torrent clients, eMule) and other channels of this kind can be used as tools to host malicious files.
-And finally, it is recommended to regularly scan the operating system for threats and do that by using a reputable antivirus or anti-spyware software.
-If you've already opened "COVID-19 Part Time Employment Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Other third party tools should never be used, as they can install malware.
+Furthermore, it is illegal to activate any licensed software with unofficial ('cracking) tools.
+Email contents should be opened only when it is safe to do so.
+Attachments and/or web links in irrelevant emails that are received from unknown, suspicious email addresses should never be opened.
+All software should be downloaded from official web pages and via direct links.
+Unofficial pages, third party downloaders, installers, Peer-to-Peer networks (e.g., torrent clients, eMule) and other channels of this kind can host malicious files.
+Finally, you are advised to regularly scan the operating system for threats using reputable antivirus or anti-spyware software.
+If you have already opened "COVID-19 Part Time Employment Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "COVID-19 Part Time Employment Email Virus" email letter:
+Text presented in the "COVID-19 Part Time Employment Email Virus" email message: